MA24th/tgdlib/README.md

 * Python 3.7
 * Python 3.8

-There are two ways to install the framework:
+There are two ways to install the package:

 * Installation using pip (a Python package manager):